Troutnut.com Fly Fishing for Trout Home

 )

 in the film, taking a long time and often becoming stuck in the process.
-Those which do escape may ride the water for up to 100 yards before taking flight.
+Those which do escape may ride the water for quite a distance before taking flight.

 Nymph Biology